matthewdeanmartin/markmodule/README.md

 ](https://pypi.org/project/markmodule/)

+## Archived

+This is more of a novelty than anything.
+Markdown is a middle area between jupyter notebooks and .py files.

+Maybe I'll unarchive it again someday if I get interested in that sort of "literate" programming again.

 ## Usage

 In a file named `hello_module.md` define a function.
 I'm escaping the fence, use a real three-tick fence.